Mt Field National Park and Bonorong Circuit

 Bonorong Wildlife Sanctuary

-Hand-feed wallabies and get up close and personal with Tassie Devils, wombats, quolls and a large variety of birdlife.
+Hand-feed wallabies and get up close and personal with Tasmanian devils, wombats, quolls and a large variety of birdlife.
 Don’t forget to have a chat with Fred, the 100-year-old cockatoo!

 Discover Tasmania’s fascinating convict history as you wander through this quaint sandstone village.
 See Australia’s oldest bridge and oldest Catholic Church.

-Walk among towering swamp gums, myrtle and tall man ferns as you head to Russell Falls in Mount Field National Park.
+Walk among towering swamp gums, myrtle, and tall man ferns as you head to Russell Falls in Mount Field National Park.
 The magnificent Russell Falls is the most photographed waterfall in Tasmania.
-You’ll understand why when you see it.

 Grab a bite to eat at Waterfalls Café in the national park.